oreogunlude/Shopper-Helper/README.md

 A Figma prototype for a community shopping application with free delivery on all grocery/item orders made within a specific location’s radius.
 The purpose of this application is to reduce the spread of COVID-19 by promoting members of same the community to buy items for each other.

 When a member offers to deliver another member's order for them we call them a `Helper`.
-These Helpers can deliver up `4` community members order while doing their personal shopping, hence reducing the number of people physically grocery shopping in stores.
+These Helpers can deliver up to `4` community members order while doing their personal shopping, hence reducing the number of people physically grocery shopping in stores.

 Presentation Link: https://studio.youtube.com/video/gVSAedX6AiY/edit